rosamson/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 ## Dataset Information

 The experiments were conducted with a group of 30 volunteers ranging in age from 19-48 years.
-Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a Samsung Galaxy S smartphone on their waist.
+Each person performed six activities (Walking, Walking Upstairs, Walking Downstairs, Sitting, Standing, Laying) wearing a Samsung Galaxy S smartphone on their waist.
 The smartphone captured various data about their movements.

 ## The original data